Morning Pain and Tension: Is it Stress, or Is it MS?

 I have personally found that a morning body scan, from the tips of my toes to the crown of my head, tells me a lot about my current physical and emotional state in that moment.
 Practicing stress reduction by focusing on these areas has been very beneficial for me.
 But this only works if I listen to my body.

-Check in every morning
+Check in with different body parts every morning

 Here are some areas of the body (besides the feet) to check in with every morning.
 Note any pain or tension you find as you awaken.
 Is it recurring?
 If it happens on a regular basis or interrupts your daytime function, you may wish to discuss this with your neurologist.

-FOREHEAD (furrowed brow)
+Forehead (furrowed brow)

 You can find the area above and around your eyes to be extremely tight, even painful. in the morning.
 It might be a place where you hold tension, or it could be signs of trigeminal neuralgia.
 If you have a headache as well, it could also signal potential migraine activity.
 Or it might be referred sensations from clenching the jaw.